shauryashahi/udacity-fsnd-log-analysis/README.md

 # Udacity-fsnd-log-analysis
 Udacity Full Stack NanoDegree Log Analysis Project

-### Project Overview
+### Project Description
->In this project, you'll work with data that could have come from a real-world web application, with fields representing information that a web server would record, such as HTTP status codes and URL paths.
-The web server and the reporting tool both connect to the same database, allowing information to flow from the web server into the report.
+>Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
+This reporting tool is a Python program using the psycopg2 module to connect to the database.

 #### Setting up the database and Creating Views: